FAQ/Fees

 I offer weekly individual psychotherapy.
 Appointments are scheduled in ongoing slots that repeat each week.

-Location: appointments take place online via telehealth.
-You get to choose any comfortable and private space for your therapy sessions.
+• Location: appointments take place online via telehealth.
+You can choose any comfortable and private space for your therapy sessions.

 Q: How Long Does It Take To Heal Chronic Pain?